WICG/handwriting-recognition/explainer.md

 *   `PKStroke` can be constructed by PKStrokePoints.
 It interpolates the points to form a smooth stroke path.
 *   `Ink` represents the styling of the stroke (i.e. width, color, type).

-Apple hasn’t disclosed a public API for online handwriting recognition.
+Apple hasn't disclosed a public API for online handwriting recognition.
 But iPadOS 14 has the capability to convert handwriting to text.

 ### [MyScript](https://developer.myscript.com/)

 MyScript is a commercial cross-platform ink SDK.
 It runs on Windows, iOS, Android, and Web.
 It requires a subscription to use, and can perform on-device recognition or acts as a cloud service.

-MyScript doesn’t use the point abstraction.
+MyScript doesn't use the point abstraction.
 Instead, a stroke is represented as an object which stores separate lists for position, timestamp and pressure (all lists are of the same length).

 In the simplest form, MyScript takes an input in the following form: